clarenceadal/Adal_Scheduler/README.md

 Average Response Time: 1.33

 ### Known Bugs or Incomplete Features
-No known bugs as of the moment. but it lacks the step by step execution mode, export results to a file, context switching delay, and live charts.
+No known bugs as of the moment. but it lacks the step by step execution mode, export results to a file, and live charts.